themaverik/interoperable-128bit-aes-encryption/README.md

-# interoperable-128bit-aes-encryption
+# Interoperable 128bit Aes Encryption
-Interoperable 128-bit AES Encryption Demo in Java, Javascript, PHP and Python
+This is a demo using 128-bit AES encryption using CBC mode that is interoperable between Java, Javascript, PHP and Python.